 PUnit Assessment Description Weighting AS 1: External written examination: 1 hour 45 minutes 40% of AS 16% of A level AS 2: External written examination: 1 hour 45 minutes 40% of AS 16% of A level AS 3: Two (one-hour) components.
-Students complete an externally assessed 20% of AS test of practical skills, consisting of four short experimental tests and a 8% of A level separate paper requiring the analysis of experimental resutls.
+Students complete an externally assessed 20% of AS test of practical skills, consisting of four short experimental tests and a separate paper requiring the analysis of experimental resutls.
 Externally assessed.
-A2 1: External written examination : 2 hours 40% of A2 24% of A level A2 2: External written examination : 2 hours 40% of A2 24% of A level A2 3: Two (one-hour) components.
+8% of A level A2 1: External written examination : 2 hours 40% of A2 24% of A level A2 2: External written examination : 2 hours 40% of A2 24% of A level A2 3: Two (one-hour) components.
 Students take an externally assessed test of practical skills, consisting of two experimental tests and a separate paper requiring the analysis of experimental results.
 Externally assessed.

-To make a success of this 'A' level you require a Grade A, or higher in GCSE Physics, or a Grade AB or higher in GCSE Science: Double Award with evidence of a grade A within the Physics component of the DAS qualification.
+To make a success of this 'A' level you require a Grade B, or higher in GCSE Physics, or a Grade BB or higher in GCSE Science: Double Award with 80%, or greater, in the two written units in the Physics component of this qualification.